Skip to main content

 If you plan to return from an approved leave of absence to defend your thesis or dissertation, contact your graduate student services representative to find out the procedures and requirements.

-Contact the Office of Global Learning to learn more about your visa options.
+Contact International Services to learn more about your visa options.
 You may be able to come into the United States as a tourist.

 Types of International Student Leave